 school.
 Porongo is located in one of the nine provinces that are part of

 National Park.
-Families often drive to spend the day and have lunch on Saturday or Sunday.
+Families often drive to spend the day or for weekend lunches.

 On the same road you take to Porongo, there is a wonderful outdoor restaurant that has a small lake (huge water lilies!) where you can feed the fish, and a great play area for kids called

 It’s a great place to enjoy your Sunday lunch.
 During the rest of the week you can visit the park and grounds, but the restaurant serves only drinks and snack.
 You can rent it out for special events.

 It features very healthy food, so eat all you want!